Leo4US/LP192_Tarefas_Organizadas/Assignments/Module_1/Basic_notions/03_Vectors.md

 -------------------------------------------------------------

-  ### I write Rodrigo's original class about vectors to serve as base and facilitate the job here.
+  ### I have writen Rodrigo's original class about vectors bellow to serve as base and facilitate the job here.

   ---
   title: "Basic concepts with R (part 2)"